cyberbotics/webots/docs/discord/technical-questions-2020.md

 I think the biggest challenge in this ballpark is helping students figure out how to get their robot to engage in a time-consuming project, like detouring around an obstacle that they won't necessarily retain sight of throughout the maneuver.
 So somehow they need to maintain a memory that they've seen this obstacle, and condition their later behavior upon whether they remember seeing an obstacle recently, which is an extra layer of complexity beyond simple Braitenburg-style response to immediate inputs.

-##### Rishi 12/19/2020 19:25:52
-Thanks a ton for your inputs, for spending the time, effort and mindshare.

-I raised this whole topic because the sync mode to me feels a bit like prodding the robot while coding, as opposed to like controlling a dynamical system that's responding to your inputs.
-The folks testing this have been adding robot.step all over the place with all sorts of timestep values, literal prodding of the sim!
-Kids are likely to do the same too.
-Besides, in other projects I've had nightmares developing logic in Lua scripts for V-REP, those scripts operate in a broadly similar manner, they slightly color my perception too.
-So ultimately, I'd like it to be a bit like ROS with the input & output stream like structure; where the robot.step is just updates the info the controller has, hence async, even when we're scheduled to introduce OpenCV in a couple of weeks, it's not really the technical reasons, but the approach.

-I'll give this whole thing a bit of thought time & take a considered decision, in any case I have planned to make a video explaining the differences already.

-Moving beyond Braitenburg-style responses should be doable with either mode using A* & similar algorithms I reckon as they still fit into that input, process, output paradigm, but with sync there's always this mental thing of don't forget to prod it!
-I'd like to abstract that away & hence the discussion.
-Cheers for engaging, we hope to be able to demonstrate our stuff to the community soon!

-##### Joel\_Uchiha 12/19/2020 20:42:10
-Hi Darko, it was 2020 version, thanks I will try installing 2021 and check now 🙂

-##### Justin Fisher [Moderator] 12/19/2020 23:09:50
 `@Rishi`  I started off my students with sample code that had robot.step(timestep) as part of the main loop exit condition, briefly explained why it was there, but did not suggest that as something they might ever want to change.
 That did pretty well to keep them from doing the things you've mentioned your testers doing, like putting more copies of robot.step elsewhere, or with different timesteps.
 Instead, for us, the robot.step(timestep) part of the loop kind of just faded into the background, and the main thing we/they would think about is just trying to figure out what the current optimal motor speeds should be at the current time, given current sensor readings and remembered information.